The Sea Fort Project

 Up until 2003, no serious consideration had been paid to the preservation of any of these historic structures.
 Now discussion is taking place within Government Agencies which will determine the future of The Maunsell Towers.

-Project Redsand has been established to secure the Redsand Towers, coded “Uncle 6” during WW2 and chosen because it is the better of the two Army forts, closest to shore and clear of the main shipping lanes.
+Project Redsand has been established to secure the Redsand Towers, coded “Uncle 6” during WW2 and chosen because it is the better of the two Army forts has a complete set of 7 Towers , closest to shore and clear of the main shipping lanes.

 Mowlem Marine, experts in marine structures, installed a new safe access system for Project Redsand in 2005.
 Materials were donated by a number of River Thames companies.
 Other companies around the UK are now preparing to assist Project Redsand.

 Meanwhile, the Department for Culture Media and Sport have considered an application to list the structures.
 A summary of their report can be seen on the News page.
-The Project Team are seeking sponsorship and grant aid for the restoration program which will form a Charitable Trust.
+The Project Team are seeking sponsorship and grant aid for the restoration program which will form a charitable incorporated organisation.

 The duration of the restoration program will be determined by the availability of funding.
 This may take a number of years to realise.
 Patience, determination and hard work will be essential.